immich-app/demo/README.md

 # Demo
-This repo contains the setup for the demo instance at https://demo.immich.app/
+This repo contains the old setup for the demo instance at https://demo.immich.app/.
+It now lives at https://github.com/immich-app/devtools/tree/main/kubernetes/apps/preview/demo.

+### Detail

 You probably don't want to use this yourself.
 Instead, check out the install guide at https://docs.immich.app/docs/install/docker-compose

 To deploy: